FROM STOCK :

 For optimal performance of both your system and its heat transfer fluid, we strongly suggest that piping, valves and other components be thoroughly cleaned before installation.
 Mill scale, weld spatter and slag, quench oils, protective lacquer and varnish coatings, and dust and dirt can act to degrade the fluid, and can damage pumps and valves.
 And lodging in restrictions, these contaminants can easily create the same low flow conditions that cause premature failure of systems and fluid.

-Immediately after completing installation of the system, we suggest you purge with inert gas.
+If you are not sure that you keep the temperature in the expansion tank below 70°C, you should immediately after completing installation of the system, make an arrangement with purge with inert gas (typically nitrogen).
 Such purging can eliminate air and water vapour, and can substantially reduce corrosion.
 And while purging, you can leak test the system using simple soap-bubble detection methods.
 Finally, when you charge the system, any gas that becomes dissolved in the fluid will be inert, and fluid oxidation at start-up will be almost nil.

 When charging the system, we suggest you fill from the bottom (a point near pump suction) using a small positive displacement pump not the system pump.
 Charging from the systems low point can help reduce trapped air in the system, which will substantially reduce the entrainment of gas bubbles and resultant pump cavitation.

-Because ABCO-NF heat transfer fluids are produced from natural feedstock, they are exceptionally safe to use.
-Easy to dispose, used ABCO-NF fluids can be safely combined with spent lubricating oils and recycled locally (EPA, citation 57FR21524).
+Because ABCO NF heat transfer fluids are produced from natural feedstock, they are exceptionally safe to use.
+Easy to dispose, used ABCO NF fluids can be safely combined with spent lubricating oils and recycled locally.
 AB&CO strongly encourages recycling of used heat transfer fluid to conserve natural resources and to minimize the problem of liquid waste in landfills.

 Overheating, oxidation and contamination of your heat transfer fluid can significantly reduce its ability to perform.
 Product quality will suffer, and in severe cases considerable damage to your thermal oil system can result.
 Periodic analysis of your fluid can allow you to detect problems in the early stages and achieve substantial savings.